Quick self-check

 • Apple Silicon displays.
 Apple's Retina displays in M-series MacBooks use higher-frequency PWM that most users tolerate well, though exact specs vary by model and aren't always publicly disclosed.

 If you're dealing with unexplained headaches, eye fatigue, or general discomfort after screen time — especially if symptoms are worse at lower brightness settings or later in the day — PWM flicker is worth investigating.
-So what does that investigation actually look like?
 Start with the camera test above, cross-reference RTINGS data if available, and note whether symptoms correlate with brightness level.
+For a deeper look at the science behind PWM and display flicker, see the complete PWM flicker guide.
 It is a real contributing factor, and one that's often overlooked alongside color temperature and total screen time.

 Software dimming, solar-tracked color temperature